IramAbid/gitcmd/README.md

 # git help --all -no-aliaises: When used with --all, exclude the listing of configured aliases.

 # git help -c or --config: List all available configuration variables.
 This is a short summary of the list in git-config

+# git help -g or --guides: Print a list of the Git concept guides on the standard output.